Discover the Temple Hidden Inside Ancient Trees

 Customer feedback – “This temple reminded me of Angkor Wat in Cambodia.
 Really beautiful and unique with the trees growing through it.”

-The temple building dates from the Ayutthaya period and, aside from the golden buddha image it houses, is quite simple in design.
-The remarkably majestic banyan trees are the crowning glory of the site, dominating the temple and shading much of the landscape, a landscape that served as a battleground for Siamese and Burmese warriors in the 18th century.
+Furthermore, this landscape once served as a battleground for Siamese and Burmese warriors in the 18th century.
 Today, the temple and nearby area is preserved as a memorial to those heroic warriors of the past.

 Customer feedback – “I was amazed to learn more about this area from our private tour guide.
 I really wasn’t aware of Thailand’s history of war with Burma.
 It added a lot to my trip to Thailand.”

-Eventually, Burmese forces attacked the Siamese camp, but General Taksin and his warriors won a victory that would end up turning the tide of the war in favor of the Siamese.
+Eventually, Burmese forces attacked the Siamese camp.
+However, General Taksin and his warriors won a victory that would turn the tide of the war in favor of the Siamese.
+The next year, in 1768, Burmese forces retreated from Siam.
+Therefore, General Taksin and his army left the Bang Kung area.

-The next year, in 1768, Burmese forces retreated from Siam and General Taksin and his army left the area of Bang Kung.
-In time, the temple was forgotten and the banyan trees reclaimed the land.
-In 1967, as part of Thailand’s bicentennial celebrations, the government had the site restored and commissioned a memorial statue of King Taksin at the site.
+After General Taksin’s army left, the temple was forgotten and the banyan trees reclaimed the land.
+Later, in 1967, the government restored the site as part of Thailand’s bicentennial celebrations.
+Additionally, they commissioned a memorial statue of King Taksin at the site.

 Other attractions that can be easily arranged along with a visit to Wat Bang Kung include our Fireflies Evening Boat Ride and Phra Pathom Chedi tours.
 Visit this attraction on our Thailand Royal Coast Experience tour.